-PAPI provides tool designers and application engineers with a consistent interface and methodology for the use of low-level performance counter hardware found across the entire compute system (i.e. CPUs, GPUs, on/off-chip memory, interconnects, I/O system, energy/power, etc.).
-PAPI enables users to see, in near real time, the relationships between software performance and hardware events across the entire compute system.
+This project is developing PAPI, which will provide tool designers and application engineers with a consistent interface and methodology for the use of low-level performance counter hardware found across the entire compute system (i.e. CPUs, GPUs, on/off-chip memory, interconnects, I/O system, energy/power, etc.).
+PAPI will enable users to see, in near real time, the relations between software performance and hardware events across the entire computer system.

-Exa-PAPI builds on the latest PAPI project and we will extend it with:
+Exa-PAPI builds on the latest PAPI project and will be extended with:

-The objective is to enable monitoring of both types of performance events---hardware- and software-related events---in a uniform way, through one consistent PAPI interface.
-That implies, 3rd-party tools and application developers have to handle only a single hook to PAPI in order to access all hardware performance counters in a system, including the new software-defined events.
+The objective is to enable monitoring of both types of performance events—hardware- and software-related events—in a uniform way, through one consistent PAPI interface.
+Third-party tools and application developers will have to handle only a single hook to PAPI in order to access all hardware performance counters in a system, including the new software-defined events.